trollfot/megrok.pagetemplate/src/megrok/pagetemplate/README.txt

 ---------------------------------------

 To get started with the code itself, let's explain the concept behind the PageTemplate component.
-As it is usually implemented in most zope3 application, only one component is used in order to display an object : the View.
-The View is a multi adapter, adapting the context and the request and providing a rendering method (__call__, usually).
-If we want to customize a View, we need to subclass it or to override it.
-In both case, we end end up with a new View and, in the worse case, the code (the logic) inside the View needs to be duplicated.
+The display is usually handled by the a dedicated component: the View.
+The View is a multi adapter, adapting the context and the request.
+It provides a rendering method (__call__, usually).
+If we want to customize a View, we need to subclass it or override it.
+In both case, we end up with a new View and some code might have to be duplicated.

-The PageTemplate allows you to interact at the rendering level.
-It's a component implement IPageTemplate and is registered as a multi adapter, adapting a View and a Layer (request type).
-This PageTemplate can be named, for even more customization possibilities.
+The PageTemplate component allows you to interact at the rendering level.
+This new component implements the zope.app.pagetemplace IPageTemplate interface and is registered as a multi adapter, adapting a View and a Layer (request type).
+This PageTemplate can be named, for more customization possibilities.

-Let's get a concrete example to get into the concept.
+Let's build a concrete example to get into the concept.
 First, we need a context.
 Our usecase will be to provide different renderings for an adorable animal : the Mammoth.
 First, let's create our mammoth and a simple view that displays it.